Wavetable synthesis: Principle

 Electronic synthesizers using digital techniques generally produce sounds by producing a digital value, a number, and then sending that value to an digital-to-analog converter (DAC) that produces a scaled output voltage.
-For instance, to produce a triangle wave or sawtooth, systems used a register containing a starting value, normally zero, and then periodically called an adder to increase or decrease that value.
-The value in that register is continually read by the DAC to produce output.
+For instance, to produce a triangle wave or sawtooth, systems used a register containing a starting value, normally zero, and then periodically increase or decrease the value using an adder or phase accumulator.
+The value in the register is continually sent to the DAC to produce output.
 The pitch of the resulting sound can be changed by how rapidly the adder is called.

 Wavetable synthesis is a relatively simple modification of this sort of system.
-Instead of the value at any particular instantly being periodically modified by a simple function like addition, the specific value for any instant is read from memory containing a series of values making up multiple arbitrary, single-cycle waveforms.
+Instead of the value at any particular instant being periodically modified by a simple function like addition, the specific value for any instant is read from memory containing a series of values making up multiple arbitrary, single-cycle waveforms.
 This allows the waveform to have any shape, not just simple ones like triangles or sines.
 With that exception, the system is otherwise the same; values are read into the register at a rate that produces the desired pitch, and the output of the register is used to feed a DAC that produces the output signal.
 In order to produce a different sound, all that has to be changed is a single value pointing to the starting point of the waveform in memory.

 Because the table contains many different waveforms, playing a longer sample that includes several different waveforms may result in odd side-effects when the system crosses the boundaries between the individual waveforms.
 Digital interpolation between adjacent waveforms allows for dynamic and smooth changes of the timbre of the tone produced.
 Additional effects can be provided by reading the waveform forward or backward, and further controlled in a number of ways, for example, by use of an LFO, envelope, pressure or velocity.

 Many wavetables used in PPG and Ensoniq synthesizers can simulate the methods used by analog synthesizers, such as pulse-width modulation by utilising a number of square waves of different duty cycles.
 In this way, when the wavetable is swept, the duty cycle of the pulse wave will appear to change over time.
 As the early Ensoniq wavetable synthesizers had non resonant filters (the PPG Wave synthesizers used Curtis analogue resonant filters), some wavetables contained highly resonant waveforms to overcome this limitation of the filters.